SMSpp-Project/CapacitatedFacilityLocationBlock/README.md

   for both types of R3Block, except "back Modification" that is not implemented for the MCF R3Block.

 ### ScenarioReductionSolver

-`ScenarioReductionSolver` is a specialized solver for scenario reduction problems formulated as (capacitated) facility location instances.
+`ScenarioReductionSolver` is a specialized solver for scenario reduction problems formulated as CFL instances.
 It implements algorithms to select a representative subset of scenarios that aims to minimize a Wasserstein distance between the full scenario set and the chosen representative subset.

 **Available algorithms:**

 - **Baseline**: Simple greedy selection based on scenario probabilities

 - **Dupacova**: Forward selection algorithm that iteratively adds scenarios to minimize Wasserstein distance (default).

 - **BestFit**: Local search with best improvement selection among all possible pair of choices.

 - **FirstFit**: Local search with first improvement selection.

 The solver can be configured through parameters:

-- `intAlgorithm`: Algorithm selection (0=Baseline, 1=Dupacova, 2=BestFit, 3=FirstFit)
+- `intAlgorithm`: Algorithm selection (0=Baseline, 1=Dupacova, 2=BestFit,
+  3=FirstFit)

 - `dblEll`: Power parameter for Wasserstein distance (default: 2.0)

 - `intShuffle`: Enable shuffling for FirstFit algorithm (currently only implemented for FirstFit, but could be extended to BestFit)

 - `intUseWarmstart`: Enable warm start for local search algorithms